Team: Dr. Anna Blakney, Nylah Chaudhary, Megan Johnston, Tjammie Ko, Dr. Freda Miller, Jon Nakane, Dr. David Ng (lead), and Nadia Zhang

 Cost: Free

-The University of British Columbia and the Michael Smith Laboratories are pleased to announce our seventh annual Maker Camp.
-Like previous years, due to funding logistics, this one will be a girls only* camp and will be held during the week of August 22nd to 25th, 2022.
+The University of British Columbia and the Michael Smith Laboratories are pleased to announce our ninth annual Maker Camp.
+Like previous years, due to funding logistics, this one will be a girls only* camp and will be held during the week of August 19th to 22nd, 2024 (Monday to Thursday).
 Like before, it will be hosted at UBC’s Michael Smith Laboratories.

-Note that permissions will also be required so that we can document and publicize some of the activities, as well as participate in the MakerCamp program.
+Note that permissions will also be required so that we can provide a blog highlighting the girls’ day.

 2. Breadboarding and circuit building: